wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 ## How It Works

-After [enabling sponsorship](#how-to-enable-sponsorsip), if the [restrictions](#restrictions) are met, sponsorship works as follows:
+After [enabling sponsorship](#how-to-enable-sponsorsip), if the requirements described in the [Restrictions](#restrictions) section are met, the sponsorship works as follows:

 1. A user broadcasts a transaction and specifies a fee in the sponsored asset.
 2. The sponsor receives the fee in the sponsored asset from the user's account.
 3. Block generators receive the fee in WAVES from the sponsor's account (in accordance with the [Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol) protocol, the fee is distributed between the current block generator and the next block generator in a ratio of 40/60).

-> The script on the sponsor's account is not executed and does not affect sponsorship because the transaction is sent from the user's account.
+> The script on the sponsor's account is not executed and does not affect the sponsorship because the transaction is sent from the user's account.

 ![](./_assets/sponsorship.png)